wcpr740/le-godaddy-dns/README.md

 You are letting a program meddle with your DNS.
 Bugs happen.
 Shit happens.
 Be prepared.

-First you need to download all dependencies and configure `letsencrypt.sh`.
+First you need to download all dependencies and configure `dehydrated`.

 ````bash
 # get dependencies